-After suffering from incapacitating pelvic pain, undergoing several surgeries to repair the problems and spending thousands of dollars on recovery, many women and their families are filing transvaginal lawsuits.
+After suffering from incapacitating pelvic pain, undergoing several surgeries to repair the problems and spending thousands of dollars on recovery, many women and their families file transvaginal mesh lawsuits.

 What is at issue here is not just the transvaginal mesh, but also the FDA’s approval system for medical devices.
 Since 1976, countless medical devices have slipped through the FDA’s testing guidelines under its controversial 510(k) clearance program.
 This allows quick FDA approval under the premise that new devices are safe if they are similar to ones already on the market.

 That’s what happened with transvaginal mesh.
-An initial product, Boston Scientific’s ProteGen, was marketed in 1996, but then voluntarily recalled three years later because of safety concerns.
-Since then, dozens of transvaginal mesh devices have been able to sidestep premarket testing by claiming their product is similar to ProteGen.
+An initial product, Boston Scientific’s ProtoGen, was marketed in 1996, but then voluntarily recalled three years later because of safety concerns.
+Since then, dozens of transvaginal mesh devices have been able to sidestep premarket testing by claiming their product is similar to ProtoGen.
 New legislation is before Congress to shore up these rules.

 Also, multidistrict litigation (MDL) has been established in West Virginia with thousands of cases pending.
 The manufacturers involved are American Medical Systems, Boston Scientific Corp., Johnson & Johnson’s Ethicon, C.R Bard, Coloplast, Cook Medical and Neomedic Pelvic Repair System.

 A sixth MDL, involving dozens of lawsuits over the defective Mentor ObTape, is taking place in the U.S. District Court for the Middle District of Georgia.
 The MDL, presided over by Judge Clay D. Land.
 According to the United States Judicial Panel on Multidistrict Litigation, as of June 2015, there are over 400 cases still pending in federal court, though J&J offered to settle about 100 cases.